 The agency shall attempt to make available to the victim advocate from a rape crisis center.
-If a rape crisis center.
 If a rape crisis center is not available to provide victim advocate services, the agency shall make available to provide these services a qualified staff member from a community-based organization, or a qualified agency staff member.
 Agencies shall document efforts to secure services from rape crisis centers.
-For the purpose of this standard, a rape crisis center refers to an entity that provides intervention and related assistance, such as the services specified in 42 U.S.C.
+For this standard, a rape crisis center refers to an entity that provides intervention and related assistance, such as the services specified in 42 U.S.C.
 14043g(b)(2)(c), to victims of sexual assault of all ages.
-The agency may utilize a rape crisis center that is part of governmental unit as long as the center is not part of the criminal justice system (such as a law enforcement agency) and offers a comparable level of confidentiality as a nongovernmental entity that provides similar victim services.
+The agency may utilize a rape crisis center that is part of governmental unit if the center is not part of the criminal justice system (such as a law enforcement agency) and offers a comparable level of confidentiality as a nongovernmental entity that provides similar victim services.

 Email: The facility will utilize the emergency rooms at local hospital for SANE, but the facility updated their MOU for advocacy services with The Cottage, who is currently searching for a permanent Executive Director (April 14, 2022).
+The facility provided a copy of the following MOUs:

-The Athens-Clarke County Department of Corrections is requesting the services of The Cottage, Sexual Assault Center and Children's Advocacy Center to provide Victim Advocacy Services for issues related to the Prison rape Elimination Act (PREA) in the event those services are needed.

-As a member of the Rape, Abuse & Incest National Network and a Georgia Criminal Justice Coordinating Council certified victim assistance agency, The Cottage, Sexual Assault Center and Children's Advocacy Center may receive hotline crisis calls from returning citizens housed at the Athens-Clark County Correctional and Diversion/Transition Center.
+The Athens-Clarke County Department of Corrections has an MOU with The Cottage, Sexual Assault Center and Children's Advocacy Center to provide Victim Advocacy Services for issues related to the Prison rape Elimination Act (PREA) in the event those services are needed.
+As a member of the Rape, Abuse & Incest National Network and a Georgia Criminal Justice Coordinating Council certified victim assistance agency, The Cottage, Sexual Assault Center and Children's Advocacy Center may receive hotline crisis calls from residents housed at the Athens-Clark County Correctional and Diversion/ Transition Center.

 Additionally, Advocacy services may be provided at an area hospital's emergency services by The Cottage, Sexual Assault Center and Children's Advocacy Center if the returning citizen is there for a Sexual Assault Forensic Medical and Evidentiary Examination (Dated 4/12/2022).
+Services provided by advocacy center was verified by auditor via phone with "The Cottage" program director